 Part of that evaluation is how COLAs may affect future income and benefits.

 And once again, you’re back to considering the tax impact of any decision you make.
 For example, will your Social Security be taxed if you keep working once you begin taking it?
 How will your income from your taxable savings and investments affect your Medicare Part B premiums, which increase at higher income levels?
-Remember that at age 72, you’ll be required to withdraw from your traditional IRA and 401(k) accounts, and these withdrawals are generally taxable.
+Remember that at age 73 you’ll be required to withdraw from your traditional individual retirement account (IRA) and 401(k) accounts, and these withdrawals are generally taxable.
 To mitigate making taxable withdrawals later, for some, it may make sense to investigate converting taxable retirement accounts to a Roth IRA now because the move could allow some seniors to reduce Medicare premiums in their later years.

 If you’re single or married and still planning for retirement, this COLA discussion can be a reminder of the importance of planning ahead.
 You might even consider a delay in collecting Social Security beyond your full retirement age.
 Doing so can make you eligible for an additional credit of between 3% and 8%, depending on your birth year.